 Oftentimes you’ll just apply to the general program that you’re interested in.
 Schedule a phone call with the department of interest to get the full scoop on how it works.
 In my case, I first tried to find a professor with my interests and approach him or her directly to ask about potential grad openings.

-He told me that, “The best piece of advice I ever got was not to pay for your degree.
+He told me: “The best piece of advice I ever got was not to pay for your degree.
 If you do, you’re doing it wrong.”

 In other fields, you’ll first need to scope out how each individual university works, then apply to a bunch.
-After that, you can sit back and wait to accept the best offer.
+After that, you can sit back and wait to accept the offer that lets you pay less for the same level of education.
 Another friend took this route to get her master’s degree in history, and she has a word of advice:

 Even if you’re applying to a university program rather than working one-on-one with an individual professor, you should still research what each professor’s specialty is.
 Mention these topics in your application essay for bonus points.
 “This demonstrates your interest in their specific program and shows your willingness to do research,” she says.